Creatine does have a number of benefits when consumed pre workout, but there are also some key things to be aware of.

 We’ve talked you through the important things to consider about creatine, and explained its benefits both pre and post workout.

-And we’ve also introduced 4 Gauge as our top recommended supplement on the market right now.
+And we’ve also introduced our guide to some of the recommended pre workout supplements on the market right now.

 MORE: The latest football news